 Every day is Christmas in Santa's workshop.
 Well, surely that's Father Christmas' approach to management to get his workforce meeting those massive quotas.
 All ready for that one day of the year.

 He must operate his not-for-profit business this way since the items are so diverse it'd be impossible for him to incorporate assembly lines.

 So, how the heck does Santa do it?

 If you don't know how he does it, don't worry, you're not a cotton-headed ninny muggins.
 Let us tell you all about the world of the job shop manufacturing process.

 What is Job Shop Manufacturing?

-Job shop manufacturing characterizes itself as a shop which has tools, machines, and facilities which have a similar kind of function or performance.
-The separated workstations perform different tasks during a products manufacturing process.
+Job shop manufacturing characterizes itself as a shop that has tools, machines, and facilities that have a similar kind of function or performance.
+The separated workstations perform different tasks during a product's manufacturing process.

 The final products come produced in small batches (of varying quantities).
 Customers customize their orders to meet their specific needs.

-This means a business will produce a small volume of products which are not standardized.
+This means a business will produce a small volume of products that are not standardized.